runpod/docs/docs/instant-clusters/slurm.md

 ## Step 6: Test your SLURM Cluster

-1. Run this command on one node to check the status of your nodes:
+1. Run this command **on the primary node** to check the status of your nodes:

     ```bash
     sinfo